 Get a feel for the world

-Most stories start with the Storyteller making a rough concept of a world.
+Most stories start with the narrator making a rough concept of a world.
 It is important to understand the world the party will be playing in.
 Be sure to ask questions like:

 - What is the layout of the world?
 Are there any borders?